 This slow cooker chicken goes a bit beyond, with corn and black beans added for flavor.
 If you opt for this as one of your quesadilla ingredients, you might consider eliminating the black beans and corn recommended below — unless you need to provide options for vegetarians.

 With sixty 4.5 star reviews, this recipe for pork carnitas is a reader favorite and a must-have in the lineup of quesadilla ingredients!
 It packs a huge flavor punch and can be made ahead.
+Or try this easy slow cooker shredded pork.

 Another reader favorite, this shredded beef is cooked in the slow cooker, making for a tender and juicy Mexican beef.